rase-/socket.io-php-emitter/README.md

 This project uses [msgpack-php](https://github.com/msgpack/msgpack-php) and [phpredis](https://github.com/nicolasff/phpredis).
 Make sure to have those extensions in use before trying to use the emitter.

+## Installation and development
+To install and use in your PHP project, just use this as a composer package (will be available soon).

+To run tests, invoke `make test`.

 ## Usage

 ```php